AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 -   Attributes: Includes additional properties like line height and text alignment.
 -   Path : The Path describes the location of elements in the structure tree including the element type and the instance number.
+Path along with bounds defines the reading order of the document.
 Element types are based on the [ISO standard](https://www.iso.org/standard/75839.html) , a summary is included below for convenience :